 So when we feel a sense of purpose — and this is particularly the case at higher levels of purpose — we’re really manifesting the creative urge of evolution, becoming its expression, which is possibly why it feels so right when we do it.

-Steve Taylor, Ph.D., is a senior lecturer in psychology at Leeds Metropolitan University, UK.
+Steve Taylor, Ph.D., is a senior lecturer in psychology at Leeds Beckett University, UK.
 He is the author of The Leap: The Psychology of Spiritual Awakening.